AsmaSheikh438/Inferential-Statistics/README.md

   🛠️ Tools and Libraries

--Programming Language: Python
+- Programming Language: Python
 Libraries:
--NumPy and Pandas: For data manipulation
+- NumPy and Pandas: For data manipulation
--SciPy: For statistical tests
+- SciPy: For statistical tests
--Statsmodels: For hypothesis testing and regression -Matplotlib and Seaborn: For data visualization
+- Statsmodels: For hypothesis testing and regression
+- Matplotlib and Seaborn: For data visualization